 ✅ Security Risk Analysis (SRA) (Mandatory)

-A properly documented SRA is a non-negotiable requirementunder both the HIPAA Security Rule and CMS Promoting Interoperabilityprograms.
+A properly documented SRA is a non-negotiable requirement under both the HIPAA Security Rule and CMS’s Promoting Interoperability Program.
 Every provider must:

-Failure to complete an SRA can lead to denied incentive payments, audit findings, and sanctions.
+Failure to maintain a current SRA can result in denied incentive payments, audit findings, sanctions, and loss of eligibility.

 ✅ HITECH Act Compliance (Mandatory)